MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 #### Interpretation of the Charts

-1. The Acquisition Function Chart tells us where it is best to search next also indicated by the next point line.
+The following are the details of each of the series of the charts.

+1. __Predictions__: The predictions represent the mean of the results obtained from the underlying model that's the approximate of the unknown objective function.
+This model is also known as the Surrogate Model and more details about this can be found [here](#surrogate-model)
+2. __Acquisition Results__ series represents the acquisition function whose maxima indicates where it is best to search.
 More details on how the next point to search is discerned can be found [here](#acquisition-function).
+3. __Next Point__: The next point is derived from the maximization of the acquisition function and points to where we should sample next.
+4. __Observed Data__: The observed data is the data collected from iteratively maximizing the acquisition function.

 #### Rationale for the Parameter Choices